 What kind of therapy is a weighted vest?

-They fall under the umbrella of Sensory Integration therapy.
+Weighted vests fall under the umbrella of Sensory Integration therapy.
 Sensory Integration therapy is usually performed by an Occupational Therapist trained in sensory integration.
 These therapists believe that inattentiveness and stereotypical behaviors are caused by over- or under-sensitivity to sensory input.
-Wearing one provides deep pressure sensory input that helps with sensory difficulties.
+Wearing a weighted vest provides deep pressure sensory input that helps with sensory difficulties.
+(5) Studies have shown that most students on the autism spectrum have statistically significant differences in sensory processing patterns.
+(7)

 Can I make a weighted vest?